udemykcloud/Argocd/canary-deployment.md

 ## create argo rollout yaml file

-1. Create a repositry name guestbook-rollout and clone it into local
+1. Create a repositry name argo-rollout-canary and clone it into local
 2. Create a file name guestbook-rollout.yaml  within a folder named ** guestbook-rollout **  with the below code
 ```
 apiVersion: argoproj.io/v1alpha1